Machine-Learned Potentials for Solvation Modeling: Taxonomy, Techniques and Performances

 Because all atomic positions are expressed relative to \( \mathbf{r}_i \), the descriptor \( \mathbf{M}_i \) is also {\it invariant under translation}.
 A rigid shift \( \mathbf{r}_j \rightarrow \mathbf{r}_j + \boldsymbol{\epsilon} \) for all \( j \) does not change the relative vectors, the covariance matrix, or the resulting descriptor.

 This PCA-based procedure thus ensures that the learned model respects the physical symmetries of the system.
-Although developed prior to modern GNNs, this approach anticipates many of the principles underlying equivariant architectures, including rotation- and translation-invariant descriptors and frame-consistent force prediction.
+Although developed before modern GNNs, this approach anticipates many of the principles underlying equivariant architectures, including rotation- and translation-invariant descriptors and frame-consistent force prediction.

 While the local PCA framework enables equivariant force prediction, the approach does not guarantee that the learned force field is conservative.
 As a result, the predicted force field may not be \emph{integrable}, and hence may violate energy conservation in MD simulations.
 This arises because the model is trained directly on force components without enforcing that they are derived from a differentiable scalar field.